MicrosoftDocs/sql-docs/docs/t-sql/statements/create-column-master-key-transact-sql.md

     |'Azure_Key_Vault'|See [Getting Started with Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-get-started/)|

-You can implement a custom key store provider to store column master keys in a store for which there's no built-in key store provider in your Always Encrypted-enabled client driver.
+In your Always Encrypted-enabled client driver, you can set up a custom key store provider that stores column master keys for which there's no built-in key store provider.
 The names of custom key store providers can't start with 'MSSQL_', which is a prefix reserved for [!INCLUDE[msCoName](../../includes/msconame-md.md)] key store providers.

 key_path
 The path of the key in the column master key store.
-The key path must be valid in the context of each client application that's expected to encrypt or decrypt data stored in a column (indirectly) protected by the referenced column master key.
-The client application has to be able to access the key.
+The key path must be valid for each client application expected to encrypt or decrypt data.
+The data is stored in a column that's (indirectly) protected by the referenced column master key.
+The client application must have access to the key.
 The format of the key path is specific to the key store provider.
 The following list describes the format of key paths for particular Microsoft system key store providers.

 -   **Provider name:** MSSQL_CERTIFICATE_STORE